Last Updated on December 10, 2021 by Jim Ferri

 Within minutes I came upon a group of young female students singing to a small group of passerby’s, a few of whom dropped a euro or two onto the cape they had spread out on the cobbled street.
 All dressed in black, the women were from the University of Coimbra, Portugal’s premier university in the city of the same name.

 There are many great places to visit in Portugal.
-Coimbra is located about halfway between Lisbon and Porto, few travelers are drawn to Coimbra since they set their sights only on beautiful Lisbon, the beaches of the Algarve or the wine country about Porto in the north.
+Coimbra is one of them, located as it is about halfway between Lisbon and Porto.
+Few travelers, however, are drawn there since they set their sights only on beautiful Lisbon, the beaches of the Algarve or the wine country about Porto in the north.

 I, on the other hand, traveled to Coimbra because I had heard of the beauty and history of the city, and quickly found myself smitten with the place.
 It’s a good place for or day trip from Lisbon or Porto or, even better, spend two days in Coimbra.